KietDo0602/vim-vault/README.md

 - `:VaultFiles` — Open Files Menu inside the selected Vault
 - `:VaultFileAdd` — Add current file to selected Vault
+- `:VaultFileNext` — Navigate to the next file in the selected Vault
+- `:VaultFilePrev` — Navigate to the previous file in the selected Vault
 - `:VaultFileDelete` — Delete current file from the selected Vault (if exists)

 - `:VaultNoteOpen` — Open Note of the current File.